shenweiss/ez-detect/README.md

-ezdetect_putou70_e1_batch Executable
+Usage: TODO mainProcessing.sh is for now the main script, ez_detect_batch is the main executable, followed by processDSPMonopolar/BipolarOutput

+Presetting:

-If it it's the first run in this computer please check misc_code/setGlobalPaths.m
+ 1)If it it's the first run in this computer please check misc_code/setGlobalPaths.m

+Conventions for the code:

+  Formats:
+      Filename && Function name: Dash separated names.
+Example: ez_detect_batch Local Function name: If you define local functions within a files, use CamelCase.
+Example: processBatch Local Variables: Descriptive names.
+CamelCase.
+Example: numberOfCycles Global Variables: Dash separated UPPERCASE.
+Example: PROJECT_PATH

 1. Prerequisites for Deployment